 People choose Allentown Women’s Center’s because our trained and experienced staff provide extremely safe medical care in a supportive and non-judgmental environment.

 We recommend that you choose a provider carefully and be cautious about price-shopping.
-At Allentown Women’s Center we are committed to maintaining the highest quality care as well as keeping our fees as low as possible.
+At Allentown Women’s Center, we are committed to maintaining the highest quality care as well as keeping our fees as low as possible.

-Good Questions to Ask when Choosing a Provider
+Good Questions to Ask When Choosing a Provider

 The National Abortion Federation (NAF) is the primary professional standard-setting and training organization for abortion providers in the United States.
-The 300 NAF members across the country follow NAF’s Clinical Policy Guidelines, which are updated annually to insure your state-of-the-art care and medical safety.
+The 300 NAF members across the country follow NAF’s Clinical Policy Guidelines, which are updated annually to ensure state-of-the-art care and medical safety.
 We have been NAF members since 1978, when we opened our doors for the first time.

 The Abortion Care Network (ACN) is a network of independent abortion providers and allies.
 ACN works to de-stigmatize and normalize the abortion experience and offers support and training to the abortion care community.
-We have been members since their inception in 2008 and you can find us here, in the ACN Member Directory.
+We have been members since their inception in 2008, and you can find us in the ACN Member Directory.

 Be very careful.
 The lowest fee does not mean you will get the best care.
-Often fees are hidden or added on later.
+Often, fees are hidden or added on later.
 Ask if the fees include all the services, including medications, lab work, ultrasound, and follow-up exams.
 We try our best to accommodate patients with financial problems with our reduced fee scale and financial assistance.

-Check to see that the clinic uses the abortion pill Mifeprex, which is the best and safest method.
-Since its FDA approval in 2000, it has become the only approved medical abortion method in the US.
+Check to see that the clinic uses the abortion pill mifespristone, which is the best and safest method.
+Since its FDA approval in 2000, it has become the only approved medication abortion method in the US.